publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch40/m__us_usc_t12_s3904a.md

         (1) __Determined by agency__

-            Except as provided in paragraph (3), each appropriate Federal banking agency shall determine the timing of any addition to reserves required by subsection (a) of this section.
+            Except as provided in paragraph (3), each appropriate Federal banking agency shall determine the timing of any addition to reserves required by subsection (a).

         (2) __Report__